Why you can trust EcoWatch

 How to Save on Solar Panels

-The solar panel company you choose will impact not only your total costs, but also the types of solar panel brands, warranties, and other equipment you have access to.
-When choosing a solar company, there are some important things you should take into account, including:
+The solar panel company you go with will affect not only your total costs, but also the types of solar panel brands, warranties, and other equipment you have access to.
+When choosing a solar company, there are some important things you should keep in mind, such as:

-- Reputation: The North American Board of Certified Energy Practitioners (NABCEP) is a respected certification organization for clean energy professionals.
-If your solar panel installer is NABCEP-certified, it most likely have a good reputation and are qualified to get the job done well.
-Another way you can verify your installer's reputation is by reading reviews.
+- Reputation: The North American Board of Certified Energy Practitioners (NABCEP) is a respected certification organization for renewable energy professionals.
+If your solar panel installer is NABCEP-certified, it likely has a good reputation and is qualified to do the job well.
+Another way you can look into your installer's reputation is by reading reviews.

 EcoWatch's Omaha, NE Solar Cost FAQs